davidwhitney/SimpleServices/README.md

 SimpleServices
 ==============

+# Breaking changes

+* V.2 - Clients must rename their Program.cs inheritance of ServiceInstaller to SimpleServiceApplication.

+#Intro

 A base class for self-installing Windows Services with debugging hooks to run as console apps without requiring InstallUtil This allows you to build Windows services that also can be F5 run / debugged straight from Visual Studio with minimal effort.